 The impact of each of these scenarios is shown in the graph opposite.
 Scenario One forecasts based on all our major assumptions improving with the IJB receiving more money and cost and demand pressures being less than currently forecast within the outlook.
-This would significantly reduce the funding gap from £100m to £48m over the next three years.
+This would significantly reduce the funding gap from £80m to £28m over the next three years.
 The probability of this occurring is low.

 Scenario Two forecasts based on all major assumptions declining with the IJB receiving less income than assumed within the core assumptions and cost and demand increases being higher than assumed within the outlook.
-This would see the funding gap increase from £100m to £153m over the 3 years.
+This would see the funding gap increase from £80m to £133m over the 3 years.
 This scenario is used to consider the impact if all core assumptions are worse than originally estimated.

-Scenario Three and Four has been used to demonstrate the impact of a mix of outcomes and shows under scenario three that the funding gap would increase to £126m and under scenario four would decrease to £75m
+Scenario Three and Four has been used to demonstrate the impact of a mix of outcomes and shows under scenario three that the funding gap would increase to £106m and under scenario four would decrease to £55m

 The medium term financial outlook assumes that local government funding for social care will return to a reducing position in 2020-21 and 2021-22.
+In 2019-20 social care funding has been protected.
 Scenario 5 has been undertaken to show the impact if all other assumptions remain the same, however a flat cash settlement is offered for social care.
-This would reduce the funding gap on the Medium Term Financial Plan to £77m.
+This would reduce the funding gap on the Medium Term Financial Plan to £56m.